 316 Commonwealth (Demolished)

+Frank Thayer died in April of 1882 while 316 Commonwealth was nearing completion.
 Ella Thayer continued to live at 325 Commonwealth.

 Richard C. Flower had been a lawyer and later a minister in the Midwest.
 He then became a physician and practiced in New York and Philadelphia before coming to Boston in 1882.
 In Boston, he founded a patent medicine company, producing and marketing a number of proprietary remedies through the Flower Medical Company, including “Dr. R. C. Flower’s Liver and Stomach Sanative,” “Dr. R. C. Flower’s Nerve Pills,” “Dr. R. C. Flower’s Lung Cordial,” and “Dr. R. C. Flower’s Blood Purifier,” among others.

 Richard Flower’s brother and sister-in-law, Benjamin O. Flower and Hattie (Cloud) Flower, lived at 316 Commonwealth in 1884 and 1885.
 He was president of the Flower Medical Company and later became a magazine publisher and editor.
 By 1886, they had moved to 316 Newbury.

 In 1889, Richard Flower opened the Hotel Flower on Columbus Avenue at Holyoke Street, described in Boston of To-Day as combining “the features of the home, hotel, and hospital without the disagreeable accompaniments of the latter.”
 The sanitarium was operated on an elaborate scale and news reports indicated that, in addition to more traditional cure, spiritualism, séances, and hypnotism were practiced.